JonesH/markdown-cv/index.md

 __Neural Network Models @ RU Nijmegen__
   * Developed a system for handwritten digit recognition using Java, MLP, and AdaBoost.
   * Implemented a Multi Layer Perceptron (MLP) combined with AdaBoost for MLP.
-  * Highest result in class, surpassing the research group led by the professor.
+  * Highest result in class, surpassing the research group led by the professor. <br>
 <br> **_Technologies used:_** Java, Matlab

 <!-- - setup a server with jupyterhub to enable team members -->